KrisSiegel/msngr.js/README.md

 To run the stress tests simply run ```grunt stress```.

 ###Routers versus Binders
 There are two ways to extend how msngr handles sending, receiving and binding.
-Routers are used for standard messages across the system whereas binders are used for binding directly to a component (typically part of the interface).
-Routers are more general and can be used in all aspects but binders provide an easy way to hook HTML elements and their events directly into msngr's messaging.
+Routers are used for standard messages across the system whereas binders are used for binding directly to a component (typically part of the user interface).
+Routers are more general and can be used in all environments but binders provide an easy way to hook HTML elements and their events directly into msngr's messaging.

-A router must be a JavaScript object and must implement the following interface:
+A router must be a JavaScript object and must implement the following interface (a domain can be 'local' or 'localAndRemote' depending on if it's working within the local environment or doing both local and remote):
 ```
 {
     emit: function (message) { },